tengcharmaine/tp/docs/DeveloperGuide.md

 1. Adding a person while all persons are being shown

    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+Multiple persons will be shown in the list.

    1. Test case: `add n\John Doe p\12345678 e\JohnDoe@mail.com i\T0123456A ag\12 s\M a\311, Clementi Ave 2, #02-25`<br>
-      Expected: New contact with the unique identification number `T0123456A` is added to the list.
+      Expected: New contact with the unique IC number `T0123456A` is added to the list.
 Details of the new contact shown in the status message.

    1. Test case: `add T0123A`<br>
       Expected: No person is added.
 Error details shown in the status message.
 Status bar remains the same.